NoahAaronBurton/my-weather-app/README.md

 ## Acknowledgments

 * [OpenWeather](https://openweathermap.org/) for use of their API for current weather and forecast data for all cities on this app.
-*  Chat GPT for .....
+*  Chat GPT for some code snippets.
 See code comments for details.
 * [Rory McCrossan on stackoverflow](https://stackoverflow.com/questions/44177417/how-to-display-openweathermap-weather-icon) for their answer for displaying weather icons.
 * [Christian C. Salvado on stackoverflow](https://stackoverflow.com/questions/2100758/javascript-or-variable-assignment-explanation) for their answer on default values for variables with the || operator